CatalogueOfLife/general/docs/ASSEMBLY.md

 For external datasets the CoL taxonomic and names Clearinghouse is used to register URL accessible datasets in various standard formats and import them into a common database model.
 The Clearinghouse importer interprets literal string data into well known enumerations, objects and relations, thereby flagging rectified or detected potential problems in the entire range of basic string reading to very specific taxonomic integrity checks.

-The content of each dataset in the [Clearinghouse can be browsed and searched](https://sp2000.github.io/colplus/api/api.html) on its own with the primary purpose to allow a quality assesment and detailed data review.
+The content of each dataset in the [Clearinghouse can be browsed and searched](https://sp2000.github.io/colplus/api/api.html) on its own with the primary purpose to allow a quality assessment and detailed data review.
 For that reason every record also keeps track of the exact verbatim data as it came in and all flagged importing issues can be used for filters to navigate data.

 ![clearinghouse](overview.png)